Allergies: A Natural Approach

 T’is the Season!
-If you suffer from any type of allergic reactions to the environment or to some foods, then Spring and Summer can be the most challenging times.
-This is because allergies tend to be cumulative, often with many factors – a food reaction can enhance a reaction to pollen for example.
-Yet, there are many things you can do to help reduce your level of reactivity and feel better.
+If you suffer from any type of allergic reactions to the environment or to some foods, then as we move from Winter into Spring and then Summer you can can start to feel challenged.
+Obviously with Spring we see pollens of all kinds as Nature wakes up from her Winter sleep.
+However it is important to know that allergies tend to be cumulative, often with many factors – a food reaction, for example, can enhance a reaction to pollen.
+Yet, there are many things you can do to help reduce your level of reactivity to all kinds of allergens and feel better.

 Allergies include a variety of bodily reactions to our external and internal environments.
 There are cellular, biochemical, immunologic and tissue reactions with histamine, lymphocytes, antibodies, and more.
 These often include reactions to agents such as:

 - Pollens, dust, molds and animal hair (dander).

 - A multitude of foods, most commonly cow’s milk, wheat (gluten), eggs, yeasts, and a variety of others like peanuts and almonds, corn, soy, and tomatoes; however, any other foods might be bothering you.
 There are several types of food reactions and hypersensitivities, and only one or two may be actual allergy.

 - Chemical agents lead to inflammation and immune reactions.

 - Invasive microbes, such as yeasts, parasites, viruses, and bacteria and the reactions they cause, also setting off the immune system to fight them.